iTwin/itwinjs-core/docs/core/changehistory/NextVersion.md

 *
 * [OidcAgentClient]($clients-backend) is now available as beta (it was marked internal earlier).
 Using the client requires an Agent registration and potential changes to the Connect Project settings - see more documentation in [OidcAgentClient]($clients-backend).

+## Display system optimizations
+  * The WebGL rendering system now takes advantage of Vertex Array Objects if they are available via an extension.
+These provide a measurable performance increase in certain datasets.